jummun513/PH-L1-M70-Assignment_11-FrontEnd/README.md

     1. The project have beautiful responsive header with `Navbar` and `Banner`
     2. In the project have different 9 pages where some of are public and some of are protected by user login.
     3. The project have a beautiful `Login` and `Register` page with `validation` of form and handle firebase error.
+    4. The project have protected route/page
+    5. I implement a `WishList` route which is user login protected and the unique user api is secured with the help of ***jwt token***.